Cornelia Gurlitt & Anton Kolig

 A Journey of Hearts

-In Anton Kolig’s (1886 – 1950) official biography, no mention is made of Cornelia Gurlitt, until now.
-He presented his “Erstes Selbstbildnis” (First Self-Portrait) of 1915 to his faithful girlfriend and dedicated one of his expressive major works, “Die Klage” (The Lament) to her.
-Little is known about the relationship between the two artists*, who were bound by a kindred spirit.
-In 1919, Kolig embarked on the painting “Frau mit Fächer” (Woman with Fan), which he was to keep by his side for the rest of his life, as a debt of gratitude to Cornelia and in honour of her memory.
-For the first time, long-obscured artworks by Cornelia Gurlitt and early works by Anton Kolig are brought into dialogue.
+In Anton Kolig’s (1886 – 1950) official biography, Cornelia Gurlitt whom he met in 1913 in Paris or Dresden where the painter was residing, has so far remained hidden.
+He presented his “Erstes Selbstbildnis” (First Self-Portrait) executed in 1915 to his devoted girlfriend and dedicated to her one of his major expressive works, “Klage” (Lament).
+Very little is known about the relationship between the two artists who were bound by a spiritual affinity.
+In 1919, Kolig undertook the painting “Frau mit Fächer” (Woman with Fan), which he would keep by his side for the rest of his life, in gratitude and memory of Cornelia.

 Works, long hidden from public view, by Cornelia Gurlitt whose œuvre has never before been exhibited on this scale in Austria, and early works by Anton Kolig will be brought into dialogue for the very first time.